Peace Corps Paul D. Coverdell Fellows Program

 Contact

-To learn more about SIT Graduate Institute’s scholarships for returning Peace Corps volunteers or SIT master’s and doctorate programs, please reach out to Mary Kay Sigda at [email protected] or Maira Tungatarova [email protected].
+To learn more about SIT Graduate Institute’s scholarships for returning Peace Corps volunteers, please reach out to SIT Graduate Admissions Officer Ashley Mehaffie at [email protected].

 To Identify Your Paul D. Coverdell Fellows Affiliation

 Please check the Paul D. Coverdell Fellows box on SIT’s online application.
+Note that you will need to submit a copy of your Description of Service (DOS)*.
 Otherwise, contact SIT’s Admissions Office at 800 336-1616 (toll free in the US) or 802 258-3510, or email [email protected] to get the application fee waived and be considered for the scholarship described above.
 Please state that you are a Paul D. Coverdell Fellow and reference the partnership.